 A few changes have happened since these guidelines were developed.
 Over the past ten to 20 years, we’ve observed greater use of low-drift sprays, with the coarser sprays’ larger droplets resisting fast evaporation.
 In the past five to ten years, water volumes have increased due to our heavier reliance on fungicides, desiccants, and contact modes of action.
 Both of these developments have helped reduce the impact of a dry atmosphere.
 We simply can’t say if a Delta T of 10 is too high with these new application methods.

 Looking at it another way, if Delta T values are very high, increasing water volume and droplet size will mitigate that to some degree, as the Aussies state in their extension materials (linked earlier).

 Pesticide formulation can also play a role in evaporation.
-Once the water is gone, oily formulations may still have good uptake because the oily active ingredient stays dissolved.
+Once the water is gone, oily formulations may still have good uptake because the oily active ingredient stays dissolved in the oily solvents.
 This is both good and bad, helping on-target efficacy but also increasing the risk of more potent drift.
 Solutions, on the other hand, are more likely to leave their actives stranded on leaves as crystals once the water is gone.